TCMcG008/stream-rollback/README.md

 This script aims to:
   1.  safely roll-back from CentOS Stream to the latest stable version of CentOS Linux (8.5.2111 as of this writing).
-  2.  [optional] download the latest migration package of RHEL-based alternatives (currently AlmaLinux, Rocky Linux, or official RHEL)
+  2.  [optional] download the latest migration package of RHEL-based alternatives \b (currently AlmaLinux, Rocky Linux, or official RHEL)

 Updated to include option to down-load RHEL-clone deployment script.

-Thanks goes out to Matt Griswold (grizz here at github) for creating the foundation upon which this project is built.
+Thanks goes out to Matt Griswold (grizz here at github) for creating the foundation upon which this project is built. \b
     < https://gist.github.com/grizz/e3668652c0f0b121118ce37d29b06dbf >